mchv/play2-on-dotcloud/README.md

     git clone git://github.com/mchv/play2-on-dotcloud.git
     dotcloud push plop play2-on-dotcloud

-To deploy your own application, put it code source to application
+To deploy your own application, put its code source into application folder

 Don't forget to do one of the following: